popescuroberta/poem-generator-dada/README.md

-# poem-generator-dada
+# Dadaist Poem Generator

-This project is a Dadaist poem generator written in C++, combined with a web-based interface to interact with the poem generation system.
-It creates random poems based on user-provided text, using a mix of word shuffling and interactive user input for line-by-line poem generation.
-The web interface allows users to explore and learn more about the Dadaist movement, and interact with the poem generator.
+This project consists of a **Dadaist poem generator** written in **C++**, combined with a **web-based interface** that allows users to interact with the poem generation system.
+The generator produces random poems by shuffling words, based on user input.
+The web interface enables users to learn about the Dadaist movement and explore the creative potential of Dadaist poetry.

 ## Features

 ### C++ Poem Generator
 - **Random poem generation**: Words are shuffled randomly to create unique poetic lines.
 - **Customizable line length**: You can specify how many words each line should have.
-- **User interaction**: After each line is generated, the user can decide whether to continue or stop.
+- **User interaction**: After each line is generated, the user can choose whether to continue or stop.
 - **Text input options**: Choose to manually input text or read from a file.
-- **Save poems**: Save the generated poem to a file for later use.
+- **Save poems**: The option to save generated poems to a file for later use.

 ### Web Interface
-- **Interactive Dadaist Poem Generator**: Use the web interface to interact with the poem generator in real-time.
+- **Interactive Dadaist Poem Generator**: Use the web interface to generate random Dadaist poems directly from your browser.
-- **About the Dadaist Movement**: A dedicated page (`despre-curent.html`) explaining the principles and history of Dadaism.
+- **Dadaist Movement Information**: A dedicated page (`despre-curent.html`) explaining the history and principles of Dadaism.
-- **Responsive Design**: The website is designed to work seamlessly on both desktop and mobile devices.
+- **Responsive Design**: The site adapts seamlessly to desktop and mobile devices, providing a pleasant experience on both.
-- **Poem Generation**: Generate Dadaist poems directly from your browser with options to customize the poem's length and content.
+- **Poem Generation**: Customize the generated poem’s length and content directly from the web interface.
+- **Quote Generator**: Fetches random poetry quotes from an external API and displays the verse, author, and poem title.

 ## Prerequisites

-- A C++ compiler (e.g., `g++`) installed on your system.
+- A **C++ compiler** (e.g., `g++`) installed on your system to compile the C++ code.
-- A web server (for running the HTML files), or you can use a local server like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in Visual Studio Code.
+- A **web server** (or use a local server like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in Visual Studio Code) to run the HTML files.

 ## How to Run

 ### Step 1: Clone the Repository
-To get started, clone this repository to your local machine:
+Clone this repository to your local machine using the following command:
 ```bash
 git clone https://github.com/your-username/poem-generator-dada.git
 ```

 ### Step 2: Navigate into the Project Directory
-Move into the cloned directory:
+Go to the project folder:
 ```bash
 cd poem-generator-dada
 ```

 ### Step 3: Compile the C++ Code
-Compile the C++ source file using `g++`:
+To compile the C++ program, use the following command:
 ```bash
 g++ poem_generator.cpp -o poem_generator
 ```

-Alternatively, if you are using the provided `Makefile`, run:
+Alternatively, if you're using the provided `Makefile`, run:
 ```bash
 make
 ```

 ### Step 4: Run the C++ Program
-Run the compiled C++ program:
+Once the program is compiled, run it:
 ```bash
 ./poem_generator
 ```

-The program will prompt you to choose a text input method and guide you through the poem generation process.
+You will be prompted to select a text input method and will be guided through the poem generation process.

 ### Step 5: Run the Web Interface
-To run the web interface:
+To use the web interface:
-1. Open `index.html` in your browser or set up a local server to serve the files.
+1. Open `index.html` in your browser.
-2. Use the interactive Dadaist Poem Generator on the page.
+2. The interactive Dadaist Poem Generator is ready to use.
-3. Visit `despre-curent.html` to learn about the Dadaist movement.
+3. Visit `despre-curent.html` to learn about the Dadaist movement and its historical context.

+### Step 6: Enable Quote Display
+The web interface also displays random poetry quotes, along with the author and the title of the poem.
+These are fetched from the PoetryDB API.

 ## Example Run (C++ Program)
 ```